DariusDahl/DariusDahl/README.md

 7. [Contact Information](#contact-information)

 ## 1. Introduction
-Hello 👋 I am Darius, a senior at Marquette University pursuing a Bachelor of Science in Computer Science and a minor in Physics.
-I am passionate about solving complex problems through software development, artificial intelligence, and data-driven solutions.
-With a strong foundation in algorithmic thinking, database management, and full-stack development, I thrive in environments that demand creativity, efficiency, and collaboration.
+Hello 👋 my name is Darius.
+I am a recent Marquette University graduate with a B.S. in Computer Science and a minor in Physics.
+I am passionate about building real-world software using thoughtful design, collaborative development practices, and a love for problem-solving.

+I have built a strong foundation across software development, programming languages, and applied mathematics, and along the way earned induction into Upsilon Pi Epsilon and Sigma Pi Sigma honor societies.
+During my time at Marquette, I also supported underclassmen as a computer science tutor and helped proctor ACM programming competitions.

+I am especially interested in AI, intelligent systems, and cross-functional teamwork, and I am currently looking for opportunities where I can contribute to impactful software projects and continue growing as a developer.

 ## 2. Skills